LAST UPDATED: November 5, 2019

 PUBLISHED ON November 5, 2019

-There’s nothing worse than being caught in a blackout or trying to investigate a dark space only to find that the batteries have died in your trusty flashlight.
+There’s nothing worse than being caught in a blackout or trying to investigate a dark space only to find that the batteries are dead in your trusty flashlight.
 There’s a fix for this: opt for a rechargeable device.
 Depending on your needs, you can find a rechargeable flashlight that’s perfect for everyday use, emergencies, workshops, or camping.
-We’ve outlined our top picks and tips to help you find the right flashlight in the buying guide below.
+We’ve listed our top picks and tips to help you find the right flashlight in the buying guide below.

 This flashlight can run hot fairly quickly.
 In some cases, the internal battery can leak over time.
 To select an illumination setting you have to cycle through all of the options, which can be cumbersome.